callum-hart/immutable-styles/README.md

   - `children`: Styles for the current element and/or nested child elements.
 - **Returns:**

-...An object representing the Immutable Styles AST.
+  An object representing the Immutable Styles AST.

 ### createCSS